ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

         public void main()
         {
             var apiInstance = new UsersApi();
-            var request = new CSInsertUserRequest(); // CSInsertUserRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSInsertUserRequest(); // CSInsertUserRequest | An Insert User Request object containing values for the new User to create var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Create a user in your organisation CSApiResponseInsertUserResponse result = apiInstance.UsersCreateTimesheetUser(request, xChronosheetsAuth);
+                // Create a user account in your organisation.
+Requires the 'ManageOrganisationUsers' permission.
+                CSApiResponseInsertUserResponse result = apiInstance.UsersCreateTimesheetUser(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }